-4. When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.
+When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.

-- This function supports devices such as USB flash disks, or floppy disks with FAT 32/16 format and single partition only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function can support devices such as USB flash disks and floppys disk with FAT 32/16 format and single partition only. - DO NOT shut down or reset the system while updating the BIOS to prevent system boot failure!

-3.1.4 AFUDOS utility
+2.1.4 AFUDOS utility